 The market has applauded with fanboy enthusiasm.
 Disney’s stock recently traded at an all-time high of $138 a share, up from $24 when Iger took the reins in 2005 (the company’s market cap exploded $76 billion in the last month alone).
 Total shareholder return during Iger’s tenure is 572 percent, compared to 217 percent for the S&P 500.
 Investors aren’t the only winners.
 Disney added more than 70,000 jobs under Iger.

 As a result, Iger’s performance-based total compensation hit $64.6 million.
 Generous?
 Absolutely.
 But consider some benchmarks.
-Ten hedge fund CEOs— creating no new jobs or products or services—earned between $1 billion and $2 billion last year.
-Even among media peers, Iger is hardly the highest paid.
-Discovery’s David Zaslav made $156 million, Liberty Global’s Michael Fries made $142 million.
-Fired Viacom CEO Philippe Dauman was paid $72 million— despite plunging performance in all business units and a crashing stock price.
+Ten hedge fund CEOs—creating no new jobs, products or services—earned between $1 billion and $2 billion last year.
+Even among media peers, Iger is hardly the highest-paid.
+Discovery’s David Zaslav made $156 million and Liberty Global’s Michael Fries made $142 million.
+Fired Viacom CEO Philippe Dauman was paid $72 million—despite plunging performance in all business units and a crashing stock price.
 Even scandalized CBS chief Les Moonves made more: $70 million.